 The Masters Committee is a group of volunteers who maintain this website and organise the end of year UK Masters event.
-There are five members on the commitee:
+There are seven members on the commitee:

 While each individual has a rough region to cover, all members will assist with any and all queries.